llvm/llvm-project/llvm/docs/LangRef.rst

 """""""""

-Predicated floating-point maximum of two vectors of floating-point values, propagating NaNs and treating -0.0 as less than +0.0.
+Predicated floating-point maximum of two vectors of floating-point values, not propagating NaNs and treating -0.0 as less than +0.0.

 Arguments:
 """"""""""